Sadashiv Amrapurkar

-Sadashiv Dattaray Amrapurkar (11 May 1950 – 3 November 2014) was an Indian actor, best known for his performances in Marathi and Hindi films from 1983 to 2013.
+Sadashiv Dattatray Amrapurkar (11 May 1950 – 3 November 2014) was an Indian actor, best known for his performances in Marathi and Hindi films from 1983 to 2013.
 He acted in more than 300 movies in Hindi, Marathi, and other regional languages.
-Amrapurkar played a negative role against Dharmendra in Anil Sharma's first successful movie Hukumat in 1987.

 He received the Filmfare Award for Best Performance in a Negative Role in 1991 for Sadak — the first time the award was instituted.
 In 1993, he won the Filmfare Award for best actor in a villainous role, when the award was instituted.
 In 1993, Amrapurkar also played a comic hero, Inspector Pyare Mohan, in Aankhen.
-In addition to negative roles, he played supporting roles and later, comic roles.
+In addition to negative roles, he played supporting roles and later, comic roles.Amrapurkar played a negative role against Dharmendra in Anil Sharma's first successful film Hukumat in 1987.

 Early life

-Amarapurkar was born on 11 May 1950, in Ahmednagar in Maharashtra in a well to do family.
+Amarapurkar was born on 11 May 1950, in Ahilyanagar (Ahmednagar) in Maharashtra in a well to do family.
 His father was a businessman and social worker in Ahmednagar.
 His younger brother Nilkanth Amarapurkar is a businessman in the city today.

 Amrapurkar began acting during his school days.
 While completing his master's degree in history at Pune University, he was involved in theatre.